Rbbt-Workflows/structure/workflow.md

 Translate the positions of amino-acids in a particular chain of the provided PDB into positions inside a given sequence.

-## annotate_residues_Appris

-Given a set of proteins and resudies inside these proteins, finds the protein features that overlap, as annotated in Appris.

-## annotate_residues_InterPro

-Given a set of proteins and resudies inside these proteins, finds the protein domains that overlap, as annotated in InterPro.

-Sequence alignment is used to correct discrepancies between sequences in UniProt and in Ensembl.

-## annotate_residues_UniProt

-Given a set of proteins and resudies inside these proteins, finds the protein features that overlap, as annotated in UniProt.

-Sequence alignment is used to correct discrepancies between sequences in UniProt and in Ensembl.

-## annotate_residues_COSMIC

-Given a set of proteins and resudies inside these proteins, finds the mutations registered in COSMIC that affect those residues, and provide some annotations from the samples that contained them

-## residue_interfaces

-Finds residues that lay over protein complex interfaces.
-It does so by checking PDBs of complexes extracted from Interactome3D and looking for residues in close physical proximity  to residues in the complex partner protein (8 angstroms).

 ## sequence_position_in_pdb

 Translate the positions inside a given amino-acid sequence to positions in the sequence of a PDB by aligning them

-## annotated_variants

-Annotates variants given as mutated isoforms or genomic mutations.
-It translates them to protein and residue positions and annotates them using the different annotation methods.

-## annotated_variant_neighbours

-Annotates variants given as mutated isoforms or genomic mutations.
-It translates them to protein and residue positions, uses them to find neighbouring residues, and annotates them using the different annotation methods.

-## variant_interfaces

-Identifies variants, given as mutated isoforms or genomic mutations, that occur over protein-protein binding interfaces.